What is PASMA?

 Towers for Users

-This type is for a complete beginner to scaffolding training.
-If you have never used mobile access towers before, then this is the training you will need to complete.
+This course is designed for complete beginners.
+If you’ve never used mobile access towers before, this is the training you need to start with.

 Towers on Stairs

-Also known as stepped towers and stairway access towers, this type is typically for those who have already worked with mobile access towers, but must enhance their knowledge and training to be able to work on stairs.
+Also known as stepped towers or stairway access towers, this course suits those with mobile tower experience.
+It’s for operators who need to build on their knowledge and learn how to safely work on stairs.

 Low-Level Access

-This type of training is also known as podiums, pulpits, room scaffold or podium steps.
-This is typically for those who are completing work at heights under 2.5 metres.
+This training is also known as podiums, pulpits, room scaffolds, or podium steps.
+It’s ideal for those working at heights under 2.5 metres.

 Working at Heights

-Working at heights is also typically a beginners course.
-For those who are looking to begin using mobile access towers, they will need to learn the essentials in how to work safely and securely at certain levels of heights.
+Working at heights is typically an entry-level course.
+Those starting with mobile access towers need to learn the essentials for working safely and securely at various heights.

 Do you need a Certificate?